TheMaster1127/Projects-time-tracker-AHK/README.md

 ## How to Use

-1. Run the script.
+1. Run the script or the exe file.
-2. Click the "Select your project" button to choose a folder for your project.
+3. Click the "Select your project" button to choose a folder for your project.
-3. Click the "Start/Resume" button to begin tracking time.
+4. Click the "Start/Resume" button to begin tracking time.
-4. Click the "Stop/Pause" button to pause tracking.
+5. Click the "Stop/Pause" button to pause tracking.
-5. Click the "Save" button to save the session data.
+6. Click the "Save" button to save the session data.
 AND RESRET THE TIMER!
-6. To reset the timer, click the "Reset" button.
+7. To reset the timer, click the "Reset" button.

 ## Important Notes